-Dr. Brian Beatty is Associate Professor of Instructional Technologies in the Department of Equity, Leadership Studies and Instructional Technologies at San Francisco State University.
+Dr. Brian Beatty is Professor of Instructional Technologies and co-coordinator of the Instructional Design and Technology MA program in the Department of Equity, Leadership Studies and Instructional Technologies at San Francisco State University.
 Brian’s primary areas of interest and research include social interaction in online learning, flipped classroom implementation, and developing instructional design theory for Hybrid-Flexible learning environments.
 At SFSU, Dr. Beatty pioneered the development and evaluation of the HyFlex course design model for blended learning environments, implementing a “student-directed-hybrid” approach to better support student learning.

 John is an Australian legal academic and commercial lawyer.
 John holds a PhD in tax law from the University of New South Wales.
 John has held multiple roles as Director of Education and Academic Director of university online programs.
 These roles have allowed John to pursue his passion and scholarly interest in effective online and hybrid delivery.
 John also publishes regularly both in Australia and abroad in the field of tax administration and is recognised as an expert in taxpayer rights and remedies.